Onuora Nzekwu: Biography

 Nzekwu was born in Kafanchan, Kaduna State in the north-western part of Nigeria, to Mr. Obiese Nzekwu and Mrs. Mary Ogugua Nzekwu (née Aghadiuno) of Onitsha, a city in Anambra State in the southeastern region of Nigeria.
 In January 1956, Nzekwu joined the Federal Civil Service and worked as an editorial assistant at the Nigeria Magazine division of the Federal Ministry of Information and Communications, from 1956 to 1958.
 In 1958, he took over the position of editor-in-chief of the magazine.
 Nzekwu continued to run the Nigeria Magazine division of the Federal Ministry of Information and Communications until 1966, when the Nigerian crisis compelled him to transfer his services to the Eastern Nigeria Public Service.

 He began as a senior information officer at Eastern Nigeria, a post that combined the roles of Information Ministry and Cultural officer.
 In 1968, he was promoted deputy director of the newly created Cultural Division.
 At the end of hostilities in January 1970, Nzekwu returned to the Federal Ministry of Information in May and was assigned to the information division as senior information officer.

 Nzekwu worked as general manager of News Agency of Nigeria (NAN) until 1 July 1979, when he then took over the position of substantive general manager.
-He retired from the Nigeria Public Service in 1985, after presiding over the affairs of NAN for nearly eight years and servicing his country’s government for 39 years.
+He retired from the Nigeria Public Service in 1985, after presiding over the affairs of NAN for nearly eight years and serving his country’s government for 39 years.